Nimmi

 Nimmi (born as Nawab Bano; 18 February 1933 – 25 March 2020), was an Indian actress who worked in Hindi and Urdu films.
 Considered as one of the leading actresses of the "golden era" of Indian cinema, Nimmi was among the highest paid actresses of the 1950s.

 Nimmi gained popularity by playing spirited village belle characters, but has also appeared in diverse genres such as fantasy and social films.
-Her best performances are in the films Barsaat (1949), Deedar (1951), Sazaa (1951), India's first technicolor film Aan (1952), Daag (1952), Aan (1952), Amar (1954), Uran Khatola (1955), Kundan (1955) and Basant Bahar (1956).
-Raj Kapoor changed her name from Nawab Bano to "Nimmi".
+She received critical acclaim for her performances inBarsaat (1949), Deedar (1951), Sazaa (1951), Aan (1952), Daag (1952), Amar (1954), Uran Khatola (1955), Kundan (1955) and Basant Bahar (1956).

 Early life and background

 Nawab Bano was born in Agra.
 Her mother was a tawaif, singer and an actress, known as Wahidan.
 She was well connected within the film industry.
 Nimmi's father, Abdul Hakim, worked as a military contractor.
-Nimmi's birth forename of "Nawab" was given by her grandfather while her grandmother added "Bano".
+Nimmi's birth forename of "Nawab" was given by her grandfather and "Bano," meaning princess, is conventionally added to a girl's name.
 As a young child, Nimmi had memories of visiting Bombay, and her mother being on good terms with Mehboob Khan and his family, who were prominent and influential within the movie-making business.

 When Nimmi was 11 years old, her mother suddenly died.
 Her father lived in Meerut where he worked and had another family; by this time, his contact with Nimmi's mother was minimal.
 Nimmi was therefore sent to live in Abbottabad near Rawalpindi with her maternal grandmother.
 The partition of India happened in 1947, and Abbottabad went to Pakistan.
-Nimmi's grandmother moved to Mumbai (then known as Bombay) and settled in the household of her other daughter, known by the name Jyoti.
-Herself a former actress, Jyoti was married to G. M. Durrani, a popular Indian playback singer, actor, and music director.
+Nimmi's grandmother moved to Mumbai (then known as Bombay) and settled in the household of her other daughter, Sitara Begum (known by the screen name Jyoti).
+Herself a former actress, Sitara was married to G. M. Durrani, a popular Indian playback singer, actor, and music director.